In May of 2026, I spent a week diving in Eilat, Israel with a total of six dives across four sites.

 Japanese Gardens is the most visually impressive dive site in Eilat, and honestly one of the most coral-dense sites I've seen anywhere.

-The reef drops from shallow coral gardens down to around 80 feet for recreational divers.
+The reef drops from shallow coral gardens down to around 80 ft (24 m) for recreational divers.

 The coral formations here are unlike anything I've seen close to shore.
 Table corals, massive formations, anthias covering every surface.
 I ranked it my second favorite dive of the trip.